codeday/labs-gql/src/email/templates/matchTeamIntro.md

   - (2) [log into your dashboard](https://labs.codeday.org/dash) to view any outstanding assignments
   - (3) start taking to your teammates to decide on a work session schedule
   - (4) once your mentor replies to this email with a When2Meet, make sure to fill it out

+**STUDENTS AND MENTORS, YOUR NEXT STEP IS TO REPLY-ALL TO THIS MESSAGE.** (Please remember to click REPLY-ALL not just reply.)

 {{{ event.emailSignature }}}